-The hydrophobic effect, loosely defined as the disaffinity between oil and water, plays a central role in many chemical and biological processes, including protein folding and association(1-4).
-Hallmarks of hydrophobic hydration include a positive hydration free energy, ΔG{hvd} , or excess chemical potential ($\Delta \mu^{ex}$), and an increase of the heat capacity, $\Delta C_p > 0$, also observed upon protein denaturation (5-8, 4, 3).
-The source of this $\Delta G{hvd} > 0$ is a negative hydration entropy, ΔS{hvd} , in spite of an also negative hydration enthalpy, ΔH{hvd} .
-Hydrophobic hydration is also characterized by an unusual temperature dependence, exhibiting (extrapolated) temperatures, T_S and T_H , at which ΔS{hyd} and ΔH{hyd} are zero, respectively(4, 5, 7-10).
+The hydrophobic effect, loosely defined as the disaffinity between oil and water, plays a central role in many chemical and biological processes, including protein folding and association1-4.
+Hallmarks of hydrophobic hydration include a positive hydration free energy, ΔG{hyd} , or excess chemical potential ($\Delta \mu^{ex}$), and an increase of the heat capacity, $\Delta C_p > 0$, also observed upon protein denaturation3-8.
+The source of this $\Delta G{\text{hvd}} > 0$ is a negative hydration entropy, ΔS{hvd} , in spite of an also negative hydration enthalpy, ΔH{hyd} .
+Hydrophobic hydration is also characterized by an unusual temperature dependence, exhibiting (extrapolated) temperatures, T_S and T_H , at which $\Delta S{\rm hyd}$ and $\Delta H{\rm hyd}$ are zero, respectively^{4,5,7-10}.
 Thus, above these temperatures, hydration would be favored, instead, by entropy and disfavored by enthalpy.
-A more puzzling aspect is the fact that the temperature at which ΔS{hyd} is zero has been found to be similar, ~400 K, for different hydrocarbons (5, 7-10).
-T_s was assessed for the transfer of hydrocarbons from the pure liquid to water, and shown to be similar to the temperature at which the hydrophobic contribution to the entropy of protein unfolding is zero(5, 7-10).
-The latter is apparently consistent with the analogy proposed by Kauzmann(11), between the exposure of the hydrophobic core of globular proteins to water, upon denaturation, and the transfer of a hydrocarbon from a nonpolar solvent into water.
-The transfer of a hydrophobic residue from water, to form the hydrophobic core of a protein, thus, interacting with other hydrophobic residues through van der Waals interactions, is then seen as the driving force (i.e., hydrophobic interactions) for protein folding (11-13).
-The resemblances between this "hydrocarbon model" and protein (un)folding have, however, long been questioned(4, 7, 14-16).
+A more puzzling aspect is the fact that entropic convergence is observed at a temperature, T_s^ , close to $T_S \sim 400$ K, for different hydrocarbons^{5,7,9,10}.
+Entropic convergence was also observed for some globular proteins at a temperature similar to T_S , thus, suggesting that the hydrophobic contribution to the entropy of protein unfolding is zero at this temperature 11,5,7-10,12.
+The latter is apparently consistent with the analogy proposed by Kauzmann13, between the exposure of the hydrophobic core of globular proteins to water, upon denaturation, and the transfer of a hydrocarbon from a nonpolar solvent into water.
+The transfer of a hydrophobic residue from water, to form the hydrophobic core of a protein, thus, interacting with other hydrophobic residues through van der Waals interactions, is then seen as the driving force (i.e., hydrophobic interactions) for protein folding 12-14.
+The resemblances between this "hydrocarbon model" and protein (un)folding have, however, long been questioned^{4,7,15-17}.
+For instance, while a small difference is observed between T_s^ and T_H^ for proteins, T_H is significantly lower than T_S , for hydrocarbons^{4,10,18}.
+In addition, analysis of a large protein dataset by Robertson and Murphy19 showed a non-generalized entropic convergence, suggesting that the importance of hydrophobic interactions may not be a universal facet of protein (un)folding.

-Garde et al.(8) proposed an explanation for this convergence temperature, based on an information theory (IT), ascribing the system size independence of T_S to the "weak temperature dependence of occupancy fluctuations for molecular scale volumes in water".
-They found a convergence temperature ~410 K, slightly below T_S for model hard sphere solutes of sizes comparable to the noble gases and methane.
-A recent molecular simulation study by one of the authors, in turn, found a T_S at ~475 K for various model aromatic hydrocarbons(17) in liquid subcritical water at 100 atm, coinciding with the convergence temperature.
+Garde et al.8 proposed an explanation for the convergence temperature, T_s^ , based on an information theory (IT), connecting it to the "weak temperature dependence of occupancy fluctuations for molecular scale volumes in water".
+They found a $T_s^ \sim 410$ K, slightly below T_s for model hard sphere solutes of sizes comparable to the noble gases and methane.
+A convergence temperature below T_s for hard spheres20 and soft spherical solutes21 was also previously observed.
+A recent molecular simulation study22 by one of the authors, in turn, found a $T_s^ \sim T_s$ at ~475 K for various model aromatic hydrocarbons in liquid subcritical water at 100 atm.